Antarctica: Water, Ice, and the Stars in the Sky

 To call it a unique destination would be an understatement—and really, the journey feels more like an expedition than a vacation, particularly while crossing the Drake Passage (affectionately known as the “Drake Shake” due to its tendency to toss and churn).
 Like Corine, I’m prone to seasickness—but I would never let this keep me from fulfilling a travel dream.
 Corine shares her own tips for combating seasickness in her story, but here’s what worked for me, thanks to the ingenuity of the ship’s bartender: salted peanuts, and a shot of Jameson whiskey.
 He told me to drink the whiskey in one swallow, and then immediately eat the nuts.
 You have to understand how sick I was feeling, and I thought I was going to lose it.
 But I figured, hey, I’m going to be sick anyway, so what have I got to lose?
 So I downed the whiskey, and tossed a handful of peanuts in my mouth, and waited.
 Thirty minutes later, I was eating Thai food, feeling fine.

 As Corine put it, the challenges of the Drake Passage “made the trip,” in a way, because the experience made her stronger … and while I’m not sure I’d go that far, it was worth every moment of shakiness.
 To be—quite literally—in the middle of nowhere surrounded by nothing but white … to set foot on frozen land that really isn’t “land” at all, accompanied only by penguins and sea lions … to see an albatross soaring overhead with its huge wingspan … all of it was amazing to me.

 Have you ever been somewhere that changed how you look at the rest of the world?
-I hope you’ll email me your story, or share it in the comments.
+I hope you’ll email me your story.
 Next month, we’ll be visiting Russia in Harriet’s Corner.
 I hope to see you there!